 4.1.
-Panel results
+Baseline panel cointegration results

 4.1.1.
 Panel cointegration tests

 Before we start with estimating the long-run relationship given by Equation (1), we run the necessary pre-tests for cointegration.
 As discussed above, an advantage of panel cointegration procedures is that their implementation is possible for shorter time periods compared to pure time series applications.